Lupus7477/Lupus7477/README.md

 # 👋 Hi, I'm Lupus7477!

-> “My name is Linus Torvalds and I am your god.”
+> “Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program”
-> — Linus Witascheck
+> — Linus Torvalds

 ## 🙋‍♂️ About Me